bismuthfoundation/Hack-with-BIS/19-State-Channels/readme.md

 they can act as anchors for opinion on any information, as long as more than 50% of participants remain truthful - such situation needs to be enforced by incentives for the historic performance in consensus.

+ ## Usecase

+ Users no longer need to run contracts to verify what the contracts are doing, the verification is shrunk into a simple short hash, which supports all kinds of contracts and all kinds of information (therefore named state channels).
+Particularly useful for networks that enforce contract execution on all nodes, even if in a custom implementation.

+## Implementation

 ```
 hash(Contract) → ContractHash